Email is one of the oldest digital communication strategies, and it is one of the most efficient ways for business owners to promote their offers.

 Your email signature is not a vanity tool.
 It shouldn’t distract from the rest of the email or contain too many links.
 You need a professional signature that’s on-brand and offers quick contact info.

-Have your phone number and one or two of your most active social media buttons.
+Have your business phone number and one or two of your most active social media buttons.
 Avoid inspirational quotes and images.
 You want your contact to focus on the message rather than vanity designs.
+Take your email signature to the next level with some tips we share here.

 17. Think About Timing

 Inconvenient timing can result in your contact ignoring your email.
-You want to be top of your recipient’s inbox when they are fresh and have just started their workday.
+You want to be at the top of your recipient’s inbox when they are fresh and have just started their workday.

 Scheduling allows you to write your emails when you’re in your best frame of mind.
 Let’s say you feel you write your best emails at two in the afternoon.
 With scheduling, you can draft your pitch when it’s most convenient for you, and the email is sent when it’s most suitable for your recipient.

-Email sales campaigns can be tough, especially if you’re cold-calling strangers.
+Sales email campaigns can be challenging, especially if you’re sending cold emails to prospects.
 Using a friendly tone can set you up for success.
-Personalizing your email, from the subject line to the value proposition, can make the email and message more appealing.
+Personalizing your email, from the subject line to the value proposition, pushes your subscribers to click through and read your emails.

 Are you ready for a smarter way to engage with your customers?